HRIM132 Buffet Planning and Preparation/Advanced

 - Advanced buffet/confectionary theory, terminology.

 - Pastillage (gum paste) theory and practical application.
 Plate/box design.
+Royal icing application.
 Floral design work.

-- Food painting techniques - "gin paint", cocoa painting, edible powders, transfers.
+- Food painting techniques -- "gin paint", cocoa painting, edible food powders.

 - Marzipan modeling and application.
 Figures and flowers.